bijuthottathil/DEVOPSTerraformCICD/README.md

-CI CD Pipeline POC to deploy Azure Data Factory with few other component using Terraform and Azure Devops
+CI CD Pipeline POC to deploy Azure Data Factory with few other components using Terraform and Azure Devops

 Started with basic .tf file to create resource group